 \section{Randomization}

-We emphasize that randomization of the treatment is not necessary for the identification and estimation results that we presented in Sections \ref{sec:inference_basic_scenario}, \ref{sec:inference_relaxed_model}, and \ref{sec:other_relevant_scenarios}, provided all the other assumptions are met.
-Indeed, the fact that our inference is conditioned on $\textbf{Z}$ illustrates that our results also hold in settings where $\textbf{Z}$ is not a random variable but a constant $\textbf{z}$, that is the treatment schedule is arbitrarily predetermined and imposed to the participant without being randomized.
-Our results also hold if $U$ affects the assigned treatment and, therefore, $\textbf{Z}$ is not an exogenous variable, since our inference is by design conditioned on $U=u_i$.
-This argument agrees with the intuition that an N-of-1 trial is a self-controlled design \cite{Hogben1953-fe, Vohra2015}, and, as such, confounding due to characteristics that do not change over time is not a threat for valid estimation of the individual-specific causal effect as long as the unmeasured confounders affect all outcome measurements.
-Furthermore, consider the causal model described in Section \ref{sec:relaxed_scenario}, if for example the treatment is assigned at every time point based on the value of $U$ and other known variables e.g., $A_{k-1}$,$L_{k-1}$ and $Y_{k-1}$, the counterfactual quantity $\mathbb{E}(Y^{\bar{a}_k=\bar{x}_k}_k|U=u)$ would still be identified by the same g-formula in \eqref{eq:theta} \cite{Robins1999}.
-This scenario would be consistent with an observational study where the time-varying confounders are known \cite{Robins1999}, or with an adaptive N-of-1 trial \cite{Essentials_ch16}.
-Informally, since we are interested in inference conditional on the context $U=u_i,\textbf{Z}=\textbf{z}_i$, and in our causal models we always assumed some form of stationarity conditions, randomization is not necessary.
+Randomization of the treatment schedule is not necessary for the identification and estimation results that we presented in Sections \ref{sec:inference_basic_scenario} and \ref{sec:inference_relaxed_model}.
+Our inference results were conditioned on $\textbf{Z}$, and thus the results would also hold in settings where $\textbf{Z}$ is fixed to a constant $\textbf{z}$.
+For example, when the treatment schedule is predetermined and imposed to the participant, without being randomized.
+Also, our results are valid even if $U$ affects the assigned treatment schedule, which means that $\textbf{Z}$ is not an exogenous variable; our inference is, by design, conditioned on $U=u_i, \textbf{Z}=\textbf{z}_i$.
+This argument agrees with the intuition that an N-of-1 trial is a self-controlled design \cite{Hogben1953-fe, Vohra2015}, where confounding by $U$ is not a concern.

+Consider again the causal model described in Section \ref{sec:relaxed_scenario}.
+Suppose that treatment is assigned at every time point based on the value of $U$ and known variables e.g., $A_{k-1}$, $L_{k-1}$ and $Y_{k-1}$.
+Then the counterfactual quantity $\mathbb{E}(Y^{\bar{a}_k=\bar{x}_k}_k \mid U=u)$ is identified by the same g-formula described in \eqref{eq:theta} \cite{Robins1999}.
+This setting is consistent with an observational study where the time-varying confounders are known \cite{Robins1999}, or with an adaptive N-of-1 trial \cite{Essentials_ch16}.
+Because we are interested in the $U\text{-}CATE_k(u_i)$, our inference is conditional on the context $U=u_i,\textbf{Z}=\textbf{z}_i$, and in our causal models we always assumed some form of stationarity conditions, randomization is not necessary.